Effective date: 17 December 1999

 Applicants for approvals under section 104 must lodge certain statutory information with the Department of Local Government, Sport and Cultural Industries prior to an application being considered.
 To assist applicants in lodging their application, an

-application kit containing a lodgment guide, forms, and an information bulletin is available from the Department’s website.
+application kit containing a lodgement guide, forms, and an information bulletin is available from the Department’s website.

 Applicants for approvals of a non-liquor business under section 119A must lodge an application with the Department of Local Government, Sport and Cultural Industries.
 To assist applicants in lodging their application, an application kit containing

-a lodgment guide, forms, and an information bulletin, is available from the Department’s website.
+a lodgement guide, forms, and an information bulletin, is available from the Department’s website.